Map-A-Droid/MAD-docs/server-setup.rst

 Check if `pip` and `python` is installed correctly by running:

 - :code:`python3 --version` - should return 3.6.x
-- :code:`pip3 --version` - If it returns a version, it is working.
+- :code:`pip3 --version` - If it returns a version that is related to your python version, it is working.

 MAD
 ===